 - Make sure family members or other people you are with know how to inject the medicine in case you are not able to do it yourself.

-- Keep the autoinjector in its case or carrier tube to protect from damage.
-This tube is not waterproof.
+- Keep the autoinjector and prefilled syringe in its carrier tube or case to protect it from damage.
+This tube or case is not waterproof.
 If you accidentally drop it, check for damage or leaks.